mrpogge/Urnings_hyperparameter_convergence/README.md

 distribution of the modified Urnings algorithm can be found in Figshare using this link:

 ### Licensing
-All material concerning this research falls under the XY licence.
+All material concerning this research falls under the GPL 3.0 licence.
 Replication of the results and further analysis is warmly welcomed!

 ### Closing remarks